Latest changes to planning for Gypsies & Travellers

 At a planning hearing or inquiry, the Planning Inspectorate will look at the merits of your case.
 Your chances of success at this stage are better, although nothing is guaranteed.
 Your best chance of success at the appeal stage is if you have strong personal circumstances.
 This usually includes things like the fact that you have nowhere else to go (no other sites available to you) or you need to stay in the area for health and/or education reasons (your children attend the local school, you are registered with the doctor or you work locally).

-For the purposes of the current planning policy ‘Gypsies and Travellers’ means:
+For the purposes of the current planning policy (as of August 2015) ‘Gypsies and Travellers’ means:

-Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family’s or dependants’ educational or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling showpeople or circus people travelling together as such.
+Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family’s or dependants’ educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling together as such.

 And ‘Travelling Showpeople’ means:

 Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family’s or dependants’ more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily or permanently, but excludes Gypsies and Travellers as defined above.
+This includes such persons who on the grounds of their own or their family’s or dependants’ more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above.

 ‘Planning Policy for Traveller Sites’ is the current planning policy on the provision of caravan sites for Gypsies and Travellers, including Travelling Showpeople.
 It should be read in conjunction with the government’s ‘National Planning Policy Framework’ which was published on 27 March 2012.
 You can download ‘Planning Policy for Traveller Sites’ here